hashicorp/design-system/website/docs/about/accessibility-statement.md

 > Integrity requires a consistency of our thoughts, words, and actions and a dedication to the truth.

-Because we build the Helios Design System with accessibility as a core requirement we’re giving HashiCorp product designers and engineers a greater ability to deliver accessible product experiences for all HashiCorp users.
+Because we build the Helios Design System with accessibility as a core requirement, we’re giving HashiCorp product designers and engineers a greater ability to deliver accessible product experiences for all HashiCorp users.

 ## Ensuring accessible outcomes